Have you developed Agoraphobia?

-- Calming high arousal levels with medication.
-The medication can be viewed as a temporary fix and it works by bringing everything down to a manageable level, to reduce anxiety, calming the system just enough to give you the necessary lift to help you to start getting yourself out gradually.
-The unfortunate downside of medication is the side-effects that can leave you feeling very spaced-out and lethargic.
+- Calming the high arousal levels with medication.
+Medication is a temporary fix.
+It helps to reduce anxiety by ‘bringing everything down’ to a manageable level.
+Medication can help to calm the system and give you the gradual lift you need.
+Unfortunately, medication accompanies side-effects that can leave you feeling spaced-out, drained and lethargic.

-- Mindfulness, which is an east-meets-west approach for emotional regulation, can help you to connect in a deeper way with your mind and identify parts of your body where you might be holding on to repressed negative energy.
+- Mindfulness is an east-meets-west approach for emotional regulation.
+You can learn to relax your mind and body.
+This can help you to connect with yourself in a deeper way.
+When you relax your body, it is easier to locate where you might be holding on to repressed negative energy.

-- Controlled exposure, starting gently with familiar places such as your own back garden.
+- Controlled gradual exposure, starting with familiar places such as your own back garden.

-- Being more organised can be helpful to arrange your errands in such a way that you don’t have to go out more often than you have to.
+- Getting organised can help by arranging errands in such a way that you don’t have to go out more often than you have to.

-- Feeling safe with a pet, like taking your dog with you when you leave the house.
+- Feeling safe with a pet – taking your dog with you when you leave the house.

 At times it might feel a hard condition to manage.
 It isn’t a fun disorder!